Icaruk/entor/Articulo.md

 Have you ever used the **same environment variables in different projects**?

-Most of the times we use the same databases or API keys across different projects and we redefine them on every `.env` on every project.
+Most of the times we use the same databases or API keys across different projects and we redefine them on `.env` for each project.